kubecost/docs/install-and-configure/install/cloud-integration/aws-cloud-integrations/aws-cloud-integrations.md

 	}
 ```

-#### Attach Trust Statement to IAM Role in Payer Account.
+#### Attach trust statement to IAM Role in payer account

-We now need to make sure the Payer Account Role trusts the sub-account User/Role.
-Add the following trust statement to the Role in the Payer Account. (replace the `${kubecost-primary-subaccount-id}` variable with the account number of the sub-account running Kubecost primary):
+We now need to make sure the payer account role trusts the sub-account User/Role.
+Add the following trust statement to the Role in the payer account. (replace the `${kubecost-primary-subaccount-id}` variable with the account number of the sub-account running Kubecost primary):

 ```
 	{